The option to configure OSPF is available only when Sophos Firewall is deployed in Gateway mode.

 OSPF keeps track of a complete topological database of all connections in the local network.
-It is typically divided into logical areas linked by area border routers.
+It's typically divided into logical areas linked by area border routers.
 An area comprises a group of contiguous networks.
 An area border router links one or more areas to the OSPF network backbone.

-Sophos Firewall participates in OSPF communications, when it has an interface in the same area.
+Sophos Firewall participates in OSPF communications when it has an interface in the same area.
 Sophos Firewall uses the OSPF Hello protocol to acquire neighbors in an area.
-A neighbor is any router that has an interface to the same area as the Sophos Firewall.
-After initial contact, the Sophos Firewall exchanges Hello packets with its OSPF neighbors at regular intervals to confirm that the neighbors can be reached.
+A neighbor is any router with an interface in the same area as Sophos Firewall.
+After the initial contact, the Sophos Firewall exchanges Hello packets with its OSPF neighbors at regular intervals to confirm that the neighbors can be reached.

-OSPF-enabled routers generate link-state advertisements and send them to their neighbors whenever the status of a neighbor changes or a new neighbor comes online.
-If the OSPF the network is stable, link-state advertisements between OSPF neighbors do not occur.
-A Link-State Advertisement (LSA) identifies the interfaces of all OSPF-enabled routers in an area, and provides information that enables OSPF-enabled routers to select the shortest path to a destination.
+OSPF-enabled routers generate link-state advertisements and send them to their neighbors when the status of a neighbor changes or a new neighbor comes online.
+If the OSPF network is stable, link-state advertisements between OSPF neighbors don't occur.
+A Link-State Advertisement (LSA) identifies the interfaces of all OSPF-enabled routers in an area.
+It provides information that enables OSPF-enabled routers to select the shortest path to a destination.
 All LSA exchanges between OSPF-enabled routers are authenticated.
-The Sophos Firewall maintains a database of link-state information based on the advertisements that it receives from OSPF-enabled routers.
-To calculate the shortest path to a destination, the Sophos Firewall applies the Shortest Path First (SPF) algorithm to the accumulated link-state information.
+Sophos Firewall maintains a database of link-state information based on the advertisements it receives from OSPF-enabled routers.
+To calculate the shortest path to a destination, Sophos Firewall applies the Shortest Path First (SPF) algorithm to the accumulated link-state information.

 The Sophos Firewall updates its routing table dynamically based on the results of the SPF calculation to ensure that an OSPF packet will be routed using the shortest path to its destination.

-To remove route configuration, execute the no network command from the command prompt as shown below:
+To remove route configuration, run the no network command from the command prompt as shown below:

 ospf(config-router)#no network ip address area area-id